Top 15 Suburbs to live in St. Louis for 2023

 Des Peres is the cozy cabin of St. Louis suburbs, where rustic charm meets modern amenities.

-With its warm community, beautiful homes, and the West County Mall that rivals the best, this suburb is perfect for those who want a taste of the good life without sacrificing their love of nature.
+With its warm community, beautiful homes, and the West County Mall that rivals the best, Des Peres is the suburb that’s perfect for those who want a taste of the good life without sacrificing their love of nature.

-Des Peres’ neighborhoods showcase a variety of housing options, from stately single-family homes to luxury condominiums.
+Neighborhoods in Des Peres showcase a variety of houses, from stately single-family homes to luxury condominiums.

 Des Peres’ real estate market is known for its upscale offerings and excellent location, making it a desirable choice for professionals and families seeking both convenience and elegance.